 High-Risk Merchant Account

 It’s virtually impossible for eCommerce merchants to operate without accepting credit or debit cards.
 Before you can accept electronic payments, though, you need a payment processor.
-This is an entity who acts as a liaison between you, banks, and credit card networks.
+This is an entity that acts as a liaison between you, banks, and credit card networks.

 What is a High-Risk Merchant Account?